Whisker17/sdk-demo/src/market/README.md

 ### reportOutcome

-You can use this function to reports an outcome for the market.
+You can use this function to report an outcome for the market.

 ```typescript
 const res = await market.reportOutcome(signer, outcomeReport, false);